zeid-hub/python-p3-v2-orm-lab/README.md

 ![orm lab erd](https://curriculum-content.s3.amazonaws.com/6676/python-p3-v2-orm/orm_lab_erd.png)

 This lab involves enhancing the company data model from the ORM lessons.
-You will implement a class named `Review` that encapsulates a annual performance review for an employee.
+You will implement a class named `Review` that encapsulates an annual performance review for an employee.
 There is a one-to-many relationship between `Employee` and `Review`.